- This post contains affiliate links. Read more here.

 If you’re ready to try antihistamines, it’s important to consult your vet to determine which antihistamine is best and get a specific dosage for your dog.

 The next option is stronger medication—corticosteroids.
 Steroids are much more effective at treating dog allergy symptoms, but they’re not recommended for long-term use because of the possibility of severe side effects.
 But don’t be hesitant to consult your vet about steroids because of the stigma—they can be very effective even in small doses and can help give relief to an itchy pet.

 “It’s about quality of life,” Dr. Eckholm reasons.

 If you graduate to steroids, you should also pursue allergy testing at that time.

 “Allergy testing and immunotherapy [allergy shots] are the gold standard for managing environmental allergies,” Dr. Eckholm says.
 “Allergy shots are the only effective method to stop the progression of allergies.”

-Dogs are allergy tested much the same as humans; allergens are numbered and injected into the skin along with a positive and negative control.
+Dog allergens are tested much the same as human ones; allergens are numbered and injected into the skin along with a positive and negative control.
 If the dog has a reaction, a hive or welt appears within 15 minutes of the injection.
 The vet administering the test will look at each hive and determine the degree of redness, which determines which allergens are the most significant.
 All of the allergens are then mixed together in various concentrations to formulate the allergy shot.

 The concentration of the allergens in the shots will increase slowly over time in order to desensitize your pet’s immune system.
 It takes six to nine months to start seeing those results.
-Allergy shots have up to an 80% success rate and although a dog may not see 100% improvement, Dr. Eckholm still thinks it’s worth it to try the shots.
+Allergy shots have an 80% success rate, and although a dog may not see 100% improvement, Dr. Eckholm still thinks it’s worth it to try the shots.

 “If the dog is greater than 50% improved, it’s worth continuing the allergy shots,” Dr. Eckholm suggests.
 “Again, it’s about quality of life for your pet.”